josua-stng/helo-doc/README.md

-# Wibu Doc
+# Helo Doc

-wibu doc ​​​​is a website like a health website in general that displays various health products and various kinds of doctors
+helo doc ​​​​is a website like a health website in general that displays various health products and various kinds of doctors

 ### Tech Stack
 + React Js